-Brain injuries are extremely complex and in many cases, a full recovery from one may be impossible.
-The way that the brain is injured and the location of the damage plays a huge role on the type of symptoms a victim will have to endure.
+Brain injuries are extremely complex and, in many cases, a full recovery from one may be impossible.
+The way that the brain is injured, and the location of the damage plays a huge role in the type of symptoms a victim will have to endure.
 Common brain injuries include:

 - Traumatic Brain Injury: This is when an external force damages the brain tissue.
 This is the most common form of brain injury suffered in car accidents, acts of violence, falls and other forms of blows to the head.
 Someone does not have to have visible head trauma for internal brain injuries to be sustained.
 When a serious whiplash accident occurs, for example, the brain may impact the inside of the skull causing devastating damage.

 Victims of brain injuries face a wide range of possible symptoms.
-Many brain injury victims suffer severe symptoms such as headache, nausea, dizziness and short-term memory loss.
+Many brain injury victims suffer severe symptoms such as headache, nausea, dizziness, and short-term memory loss.
 Brain injury victims also undergo an extensive rehabilitation process.
-In severe cases, victims may have to relearn common skills such as eating, bathing, walking or dressing themselves.
+In severe cases, victims may have to relearn common skills such as eating, bathing, walking, or dressing.
 If not properly diagnosed and treated right away, even a minor brain injury can have lifelong consequences.Brain Injury Victims

 If you've had a traumatic brain injury (TBI), you're aware of the impact it's had on your life.
 You might have lost your job, gone to treatment, and been buried by a load of medical expenses.
 Daily activities might become stressful, and your relationships with your spouse and family may feel the consequences.
 Depending upon the cause of the injury, victims may be able to receive compensation for their losses.
 Victims of someone else’s negligence, for example, may hold the at-fault party civilly liable for the incident by filing a personal injury claim.
 Not only should a successful claim provide compensation for current medical expenses, but it should also cover all future medical bills related to the injury.